Privacy Policy

 3. Use and Release of Information.
 Access to Personal Information is restricted to the minimum necessary information needed for employees to perform their job duties.
 The Privacy Officer conducts regular reviews of the Personal Information used to ensure only the minimum necessary information is disclosed.

 4. Protecting Personal Information.
-Exponent Health is committed to protecting the Personal Information of all customers, employees, and employees’ dependents.
+Expion Health is committed to protecting the Personal Information of all customers, employees, and employees’ dependents.
 Employees may not use or disclose Personal Information, except as permitted or required by applicable law and in accordance with the provisions of any applicable Business Associate Agreements.
-Employees in a Exponent Health Office.
+Employees in a Expion Health Office.

 Office-based staff must restrict inappropriate viewing of Personal Information stored and accessed at their workstations.
 Paper PHI should be locked up when leaving workstations and all systems should be locked up when employees are away.
 Employees in an open or public area will be provided a privacy screen by the Privacy Officer.
 If an employee has not been provided a privacy screen and believes it is needed, a request may be made to the Privacy Officer.